Year4000/Utilities/README.md

 DuckTape
 ======
 This plugin was made for the servers at [Year4000].
-Its a module loading system to allow for quck plugin develepoment.
+Its a module loading system to allow for quick plugin development and the ability to disable and enable modules at will, to save resources.

 License
 ------